piku235/JungiThemeBundle/Resources/doc/virtual-theme-resolver.md

 Virtual theme resolver
 ======================

 A virtual theme resolver is used to determine the pointed theme of a virtual theme.

-It is described by the `Jungi\Bundle\ThemeBundle\Resolver\VirtualThemeResolverInterface`.
+It implements the `Jungi\Bundle\ThemeBundle\Resolver\VirtualThemeResolverInterface`.

 ```php
 interface VirtualThemeResolverInterface